Investors' Lounge

 Impact on the Tourism Industry

 The conflict between Israel and Hamas is hitting Cyprus’s tourism industry in real time.
 Israeli tourists rank as the second-largest visitor group to the island, and any sharp drop in their numbers sends ripple effects across the entire travel sector.
 This is not a minor footnote for the Cypriot economy.
-It is a direct hit to one of its most vital revenue streams.

 The Decline in Israeli Tourists